papersdb/papersdb/documentation/Development.md

     *Note that if you chose a different port for the VirtualHost, you would put that port number instead of `8080`.*
-1. Now, as user `root` install PEAR (PHP Extension and Application Repository):
+1. As user `root`, install PEAR (PHP Extension and Application Repository):

     ```sh
     wget http://pear.php.net/go-pear.phar
     php go-pear.phar
     ```
     You will be asked for a file layout, just press <kbd>Enter</kbd>
     to choose the default layout.
-1. Install the following PEAR packages:
+1. As user `root`, install the following PEAR packages:

     ```sh
     pear install HTML_Table
     pear install HTML_QuickForm